frame-lang/frame-docs/getting_started/basics.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Frame has a very limited set of native types: systems, states and events.
-Frame utilizes special tokens to type delarations of these special entities.
+Frame utilizes special tokens to type declarations of these special entities.

 .. list-table:: Frame Type Tokens
     :widths: 25 25 50